 | Paint | Surface protection and full coverage | Visible timber structures, trim |

 Outdoor timber faces greater exposure to sunlight, rain, humidity, and temperature fluctuations.
 As a result, maintenance schedules are often more frequent than for indoor wood products.
-It can be frustrating to refinish a deck only to see it start looking tired again after one harsh summer, but that's simply the nature of wood outdoors.
+Indoor timber generally experiences fewer environmental stresses, but maintenance still matters.
+Household humidity fluctuations, spills, direct sunlight, and everyday wear can gradually affect wood surfaces.

 Related reading: How to Protect Timber Outdoors, How to Prevent Timber Rot, and Timber Lifespan Outdoors.